cadu1996/sparkify-data-pipeline/README.md

 * `plugins/operators/load_fact.py`: This custom Airflow operator deals with loading fact tables in Redshift.
 * `plugins/operators/stage_redshift.py`: This custom Airflow operator stages data from S3 to Redshift.
 * `plugins/helpers/sql_queries.py`: Contains SQL queries for creating, inserting, and validating data in Redshift tables.
+* `docker-compose.yaml`: Docker Compose file for setting up and running the Airflow environment in Docker.
 * `README.md`: Markdown file with information about the project.

 ## Installation and Configuration

 1. Install Python 3.8 or higher.

-2. Install Apache Airflow by following the [official installation guide](https://airflow.apache.org/docs/apache-airflow/stable/start/installation.html).

-3. Install Docker and Docker Compose by following their respective installation guides:
+2. Install Docker and Docker Compose by following their respective installation guides:
    * [Docker](https://docs.docker.com/engine/install/)
    * [Docker Compose](https://docs.docker.com/compose/install/)

-4. Set up your AWS S3 and Redshift instances, as well as the necessary security groups and IAM roles.
+3. Set up your AWS S3 and Redshift instances, as well as the necessary security groups and IAM roles.
 For more information, refer to the [AWS documentation](https://docs.aws.amazon.com/index.html).

-5. Configure the Airflow connections and variables for your AWS credentials and Redshift cluster information.
-You can do this by following the [official Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection/index.html).

 ## Execution

-1. Start the Airflow webserver and scheduler by running the following command in your terminal:
+1. In the project directory, execute the following command to start the Airflow environment using Docker Compose:
    ```
-   airflow webserver -D && airflow scheduler -D
+   docker-compose up
    ```
 2. Open the Airflow web interface in your browser at `http://localhost:8080`.

+3. Configure the Airflow connections and variables for your AWS credentials and Redshift cluster information.
+You can do this by following the [official Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection/index.html).

-3. Enable the `create_tables_dag` and `etl_dag` by toggling the switch next to each DAG.
+4. Enable the `create_tables_dag` and `etl_dag` by toggling the switch next to each DAG.

-4. Manually trigger the `create_tables_dag` by clicking on the DAG and then clicking on the "Trigger DAG" button.
+5. Manually trigger the `create_tables_dag` by clicking on the DAG and then clicking on the "Trigger DAG" button.

-5. Once the `create_tables_dag` has completed successfully, manually trigger the `etl_dag`.
+6. Once the `create_tables_dag` has completed successfully, manually trigger the `etl_dag`.

 ![Data Modeling Diagram](img/sparkify_staging_tables.png)